Not All Who Wander Are Lost is a line from the poem All that is gold does not glitter, written by J. R. R. Tolkien for The Lord of the Rings.

 I have to say that it’s the first time I have sat having dinner with an Italian CERN Astrophysicist, a Gynaecologist, A Business Consultant and a Teaching Administrator discussing what we all had for Christmas dinner in our respected houses.

 Now I know thats not an earth shattering conversation but it confirmed to me that no matter what nationality or background you come from we all have the same pride in where we call home.

-I suppose that’s how it used to be before the large hotel chains took over and reduced us all to staying in our rooms watching TV and eating microwaved dinner.
+I suppose that’s how it used to be before the large hotel chains took over and reduced us all to stay in our rooms watching TV and eating microwave dinners.

 The morning after we all met up again, had a huge breakfast and said our goodbyes then we all went our separate ways.